 That clarity means that you’re less likely to have any problems while working with you.

-A contract can build confidence with your client or customer
+A contract builds confidence with your client or customer

 A contract builds confidence with your client or customer.
 Contracts are an important part of doing business because they remove uncertainty and provide a clear outline of the relationship.